Am I painting on a watercolor block? Or am I painting watercolor on wood?

 I’m the wrong person to ask here.
 I’ve mounted watercolor on wood for most of the works I have for sale.
 But for this, it’s too thick to cut with with my X-Acto knife.
 Yeah, maybe I could, but I’d really have to work and I don’t want to do that.

 So far, I’ve finished three paintings on this.
-The first one, I’ll give away because I don’t think it’s my best work by any means.
+The first one (not the one you see up above), I’ll give away because I don’t think it’s my best work by any means.
 It’s nice.
 But not up to par.

 But the other two, I’ll get professionally mounted.
 Then I’ll put them up on the store.